ExtraCrafTX/BeaconFlight/README.md

 * `legsItem` specifies the item, if any, which must be worn on the player's legs
 * `feetItem` specifies the item, if any, which must be worn on the player's feet
 * `advancementsRequired` specifies the list of advancements that the player must have unlocked*
+* `xpDrainRaite` specifies the amount of XP to use per tick of flight (0.25 works well)
-* `flightLingerTime` specifies how long the flight lasts when not in range**
+* `flightLingerTime` specifies how long the flight lasts when not in range (must be an integer)**
-* `slowFallingTime` specifies how long the Slow Falling effect is given for after flight is lost
+* `slowFallingTime` specifies how long the Slow Falling effect is given for after flight is lost (must be an integer)
 * `logLevel` specifies the level of logging in the console, can be `INFO`, `WARN`, `ERROR` or `OFF`

 \* The id of the advancements is required.
 This can be found in the in-game autocomplete for the advancement command, or a full list with descriptions may be found on the [Minecraft wiki](https://minecraft.gamepedia.com/Advancements#List_of_advancements).